varunbharadwaj21/varunbharadwaj21/README.md

 🎓 I’m a passionate M.Tech Scholar specializing in **Applied Data Science and Artificial Intelligence**.
 🧠 Currently, I’m deeply involved in building an **AI-based Lie Detection System**, which combines video, audio, and text inputs using **multimodal deep learning** techniques.
-📊 My goal is to design models that don’t just work — but explain their decisions clearly and ethically using techniques like **SHAP** and **LIME**.
+📊 My goal is to design models that don’t just work — but explain their decisions clearly and ethically.

 🛠️ My academic journey and project work revolve around solving real-world problems through:
 - 📝 Natural Language Processing (NLP)